Vanilla Bean Apple Pie

 Why You'll Love This Recipe

-Vanilla Bean Crust: I made this Vanilla Bean Pie a little different than your traditional apple pie.
+- Vanilla Bean Crust: I made this Vanilla Bean Pie a little different than your traditional apple pie.
 First, I used ground vanilla bean in the crust.
 This is a total game changer guys.
-Adding just a small amount of ground vanilla bean into the crust gives this crust some warm and cozy vibes.
+Adding just a small amount of ground vanilla bean into the crust gives this pie crust some warm and cozy vibes.

-Light & Airy: I used Granny Smith Apples along with cane sugar and ground vanilla bean in the filling.
-I left out the traditional brown sugar and cinnamon, in favor of a completely different flavored apple pie.
+- Light & Airy: I used Granny Smith Apples along with cane sugar and ground vanilla bean in the filling.
+I intentionally left out the traditional brown sugar and cinnamon, in favor of a completely different flavored apple pie.
 This apple pie filling is very light and the vanilla bean compliments the Granny Smith Apples in a way I just can’t explain, you really have to experience it for yourself.

-Naturally Eggless: Instead of traditional egg wash, I brushed the unbaked pie crust with Organic Valley French Vanilla Creamer.
+- Naturally Eggless: Instead of traditional egg wash, I brushed the unbaked pie crust with Organic Valley French Vanilla Creamer.
 Using a heavy cream on top of pie can mimic egg, and still create a golden brown crust.
-Plus, this creamer also added French vanilla flavor to the crust!
+Plus, this coffee creamer also added French vanilla flavor to the crust!

 Delaney and I were almost fighting over the last piece of this pie – which rarely ever happens in our house as we always have too much dessert.
 And we didn’t even share any of this Vanilla Bean Apple Pie with our neighbors!
 That’s a big deal in our house – if it never makes it to friends, then you know it’s too good to share.
 This is the Thanksgiving pie you want at your dessert table this year.